 EPS is a very recyclable material once the product arrives at the reclaimer.
 Collection and transportation challenges should not be confused with processibility and reusability of this material.
-A limited number of curbside EPS collection systems exist in North America so this material does not currently meet the collection accessibility criteria established in “APR’s definition of recyclable” or by the FTC.
-Anticipating the development and growth of future EPS recycling programs, the APR recommends the following guidelines:
+A limited number of curbside EPS collection systems exist in North America so this material does not currently meet the collection accessibility criteria established in “APR’s definition of recyclable” or by the FTC Green Guides.
+Anticipating the development and growth of future EPS recycling programs, the APR recommends the following guidelines.

 - BARRIER LAYERS, COATINGS & ADDITIVES

 - LABELS, INKS AND ADHESIVES

 - POSTCONSUMER CONTENT

 Degradable additives (photo, oxo, or bio) require testing to determine the appropriate APR recyclability category.

 Recycled EPS is intended to be used in new products.
 The new products are engineered to meet particular quality and durability standards given properties of typical recycled EPS.
 Additives designed to degrade the polymer diminish the life of the material in the primary use.
 If not removed in the recycling process, these additives shorten the useful life of the product made from the RPS as well, possibly compromising quality and durability.